Killer Party: Plot

 At the party that night, Vivia's prank is hatched during Veronica's toast, and Jennifer is dragged into the basement by a hidden cord while the partygoers watch in horror.
 In the basement, Jennifer and Vivia laugh and quickly prepare Vivia's guillotine stunt, when Jennifer is suddenly overcome and possessed by a spirit.
 She returns upstairs in silence, and worriedly tells Blake she needs to leave.
 Vivia follows, aborting the guillotine stunt.
 As the party filters out, Pam, a sorority sister, is killed with a trident by someone dressed in a diving suit.
 The same assailant beats Veronica to death with a hammer before using the guillotine to kill Albert, Phoebe's love interest.
 Blake is subsequently lured into a bathroom.
 Numerous partygoers are dispatched in swift succession, and Vivia discovers the dismembered body of a delivery boy named Virgil in the refrigerator.

-Vivia flees upstairs to retrieve Phoebe, and the two find Blake's drowned corpse in the bathtub.
+Vivia flees upstairs to retrieve Phoebe, and the two find Blake's drowned corpse in the bathtub, and then they find the bodies of other victims.
 They are subsequently confronted by Jennifer, who reveals herself to be possessed by Allan.
 Jennifer pursues them with the trident, causing the stairs to collapse as they climb them.
 They attempt to escape through an upstairs window, but Jennifer throws Vivia to the ground, breaking her legs, before propelling after her.
 Phoebe climbs down the wall and begins beating Jennifer with a broken board before impaling her through the chest, killing her.
 Phoebe consoles Vivia, but it is soon apparent that she has been overtaken by Allan's spirit.
 Police arrive and whisk the two women away together in an ambulance, as Vivia pleads not to be left alone with the possessed Phoebe, who smiles maliciously at her.
 The ambulance drives away in the night, while Vivia still screams.

 Cast

 Production

 The screenplay for Killer Party was written by Barney Cohen, who had recently completed the screenplay for Friday the 13th: The Final Chapter (1984).
 The film had the working titles of Fool's Night and April Fool, but was ultimately changed to Killer Party when Paramount Pictures announced their own horror film called April Fool's Day.

-Actress Sherry Willis-Burch revealed in an interview that her character "Vivia" was initially meant to be killed early in the film when she first was given the role, but was rewritten to survive until the very end.
+Actress Sherry Willis-Burch revealed in an interview that her character Vivia was initially meant to be killed early in the film when she first was given the role, but was rewritten to survive until the very end.

+Principal photography took place in Toronto, Ontario, beginning in the fall of 1984.

 Release

+Killer Party was released theatrically through Metro-Goldwyn-Mayer on May 9, 1986, and grossed $457,026.